Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise

-The main contributions are: \begin{itemize} \item DWTA-Net, a two-stage model with multi-frame alignment (Stage I) and recurrent refinement (Stage II). \item A dynamic weight-based temporal aggregation strategy guided by motion residuals for adaptive blending across static and dynamic regions. \item A texture-adaptive loss that balances fine detail preservation with spatial smoothness. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item We propose a novel deep-learning, Mamba-based, recurrent framework for LLVE, DWTA-Net, featuring a recurrent design tailored to heavy real-world noise. \item We develop a spatially adaptive, dynamic weight-based temporal aggregation strategy.
+By utilizing motion residuals, the model adaptively adjusts blending weights to balance temporal consistency with motion-aware sharpness. \item we further design a texture-adaptive loss that balances fine detail preservation with spatial smoothness. \end{itemize}